tc17339/ce888labs/lab2/README.md

 ![logo](./scate_vehi.png?raw=true)

 This is the scatterplots of vehicles.csv.
-This picture show the distribution of current fleet and new fleet.
+This picture show the distribution of current fleet and new fleet.Thorough this scatterploy, you can see the how far the each point.